zmandyhe/CPSC481-Vehicle-Detection/README.md

 Bounding box: a float.32 format, which contains coordinates of [y_min, x_min, y_max, x_max] that floats in the range of [0.0, 1.0] relative to an underlining image’s height and width. tf.image.draw_bounding_boxes(images, boxes, name=None), it returns a Tensor

-### Feature Layer: defined in net/ssd_vgg_300.py (reuse):
+### Feature Layer: defined in net/ssd_vgg_300.py:
 The TensorFlow layers module provides a high-level API that makes it easy to construct a neural network.
 It provides methods that facilitate the creation of dense (fully connected) layers and convolutional layers, adding activation functions, and applying dropout regularization.
 TF-Slim library, ssd_vgg_300.py defines a SSDNet class to extract features and CNN layers.

-### Post-processing: Non-Maximum Supression Algorithm (re-use):
+### Post-processing: Non-Maximum Supression Algorithm:
 It firstly compute overlap score between bboxes1 and bboxes2 of their height and width, and return maximum value of them.
 After that it apply non-maximum selection to bounding boxes with score averaging: go over the list of boxes, and for each, see if boxes with lower score overlap.
 If yes, averaging their scores and coordinates, and consider it as a valid detection.
 It takes input of classes, scores and bboxes from SSD network output in the previous step, then return classes, scores and bboxes of objects detected after applying NMS.
 The bboxes will be used to draw on the image as an single output detection box.

-### Extract Car Collection Function: it first tries to match cars from the collection with new bounding boxes.
+### Extract Car Collection Function:
+it first tries to match cars from the collection with new bounding boxes.
 For every match, the car coordinates and speed are updated accordingly.
 If there are remaining boxes at the end of the matching process, every one of them is considered as a new car.
 Finally, the algorithm also checks in how many of the last N frames the object has been detected.
 This allows to remove false positives, which usually only appear on a very few frames.
 It output a list of car objects updated.

-### Video Process Frame function is to take the image input from car collection, process through SSD network, then apply NMS algorithm and draw bounding boxes.
+### Video Process Frame function:
+it is to take the image input from car collection, process through SSD network, then apply NMS algorithm and draw bounding boxes.
 The later part is similar with processing SSD and apply NMS for processing image.

 ## Author